wubrg/fantasy_sports/football/policies_and_procedures.md

-# Hit or Miss - Rituals and Proceedings
+# Hit or Miss - Policies and Procedures

 Now let's go over the many different league policies and rulings that help keep the league civil.